smferdous1/smferdous1.github.io/_pages/about.md

 Recent Updates
 =====
+* **Jan 05, 2022** I have joined as a post docatoral research associate in Purdue University.
+My post doc advisor is Prof. Alex Pothen.
+* **Oct 14, 2021** I have defended my thesis.
 * **Oct 2021** New Journal paper.
 See details [here](/publication/2021-09-30-Exagraph)
 * **July 2021** My advisor Prof. Alex Pothen along with  Assefaw Gebremehin, Fredrik Manne receive the prestigious George Polya prize in Applied Combinatorics for 2021.
 [Here](https://www.cs.purdue.edu/news/articles/2021/pothen_p%C3%B3lya.html) is a story from Purdue News.
 * **May 2021** New Paper on submodular b-matching accepted at SIAM ACDA 2021.
 See details [here](/publication/2021-01-01-A-Parallel-Approximation-Algorithm-for-Maximizing-Submodular-b-Matching)